Arjun-G-Ravi/Non-AI-Notes/08_nvim/1_vim.md

     v -> Visual mode
     V -> Visual line mode
     Ctlr + v -> Lets you access the visual block mode (may cause problems with paste)

+There are also other cool stuff like
+    vi{ -> To select all the content inside {}
+    va{ -> To select all the content inside {} plus the braces

+Also when you are selcting some text, you can press `o` to switch sides of the selection.

 ## 4. Insert mode